-Given such a notion of artifact, we can reformulate the context of cognitive stigmergy in terms of a set of agents sharing a set of artifacts representing their working environment.
-Such a set can be split in two different levels: (i) a domain level, with artifacts that represent the target of the agent work, or an objectification of such a target; (ii) a tool level, with artifacts that represent the working tools which can help agents in doing their work.
+Given this notion of artifact, we can reformulate the context of cognitive stigmergy in terms of a set of agents sharing a set of artifacts representing their working environment.
+This set can be split along two different levels:

+- a domain level, with artifacts that represent the target of the agent work, or an objectification of such a target. - a tool level, with artifacts that represent the working tools which can help agents in doing their work.

 Our objective is to instrument the tool level with a web of linked artifacts which can be used to improve the work of the collectivity of agents sharing the same working environment.
-At the systemic level, these artifacts are meant to be used both to improve the knowledge about the practices in using the artifacts at the domain level, and possibly to support social construction and evolution / adaptation of such artifacts, toward directions which are useful for the collectivity of agents in the overall.
-In order to support this functionality, the artifacts belonging to the tool level encapsulate stigmergic mechanisms partially similar to the mechanisms which are found in the case of ant-based systems and pheromone infrastructures: such mechanisms are described in Section 4.
+At the systemic level, these artifacts are meant to be used both to improve the knowledge about the practices in using the artifacts at the domain level, and to possibly support social construction and evolution / adaptation of such artifacts, toward directions which are useful for the collectivity of agents in the overall.
+In order to support this functionality, the artifacts belonging to the tool level should encapsulate stigmergic mechanisms partially similar to the mechanisms found in ant-based systems and pheromone infrastructures: such mechanisms are described in Section 4.